Learnware-LAMDA/Beimingwu/docs/content/en/common-questions.md

 ### Q1: How does the Beimingwu system protect user data privacy?

-A1: In the Beimingwu system, the submission, searching, and deployment of learnware do not require users to upload local data.
-All involved statistic specifications are generated locally by the user and do not expose original data, ensuring your data privacy.
+A1: In the Beimingwu system, the submission, searching, and deployment of learnwares do not require users to upload local data.
+The statistic specifications are generated locally by the user and do not expose original data, ensuring data privacy.

 ### Q2: How does the Beimingwu system ensure the safety of deploying learnware?